alejandro-angulo/alejandr0angul0.dev/content/posts/X1C6-arch-linux-install.md

 ### Partition Drive

-TODO: Rewrite this section to have more of a focus on what commands to run (too much time spent describing)

 My device had two SSDs installed. `lsblk` showed them as `nvme0n1` and `nvme1n1`.
 My primary SSD was `nvme1n1` so I ran `gdisk
 /dev/nmve1n1`.
 You can enter `?` to get a list of commands.
 I went ahead and deleted (`d`) all the existing partitions.
 Created an
 EFI partition (`n`) on partition 1 with a size of 100 MiB (chose first sector and then `+100M` for the last sector) with hex code